zyf2008Neptune/CommonLibSSE-NG/README.md

 If build to exclude VR, or for only VR, then the member variables become accessible directly on the class since this problem is eliminated, in order to maintain compatibility with other branches of CommonLibSSE (although the accessor function still remains, and is recommended for the broadest compatibility).
 In some classes there are multiple accessors due to multiple variant memory offsets.
+Accessor functions that provide portable member access are usable in all builds of CommonLibSSE NG, but direct access to members are only available when all runtimes allow it.

 In general, classes and data not common to all runtimes is always available, despite it not always being present.
 For example, the `RE::PlayerCharacter` class always makes the VR data available via an accessor, `GetVRNodeData()`, which